syedsaqib2457/php-hash/guides/deploy-a-node.md

 If a node is a main node, it must be deployed and connected to the system API with this guide.

-If a node is an additional node, it will automatically connect to the deployed node.
+If a node is an additional node, it will automatically update on the deployed node.

 A node can have both IPv4 and IPv6 addresses with external and internal IP addresses.